GiggInnovations/gigg-knowledge-base/gpt_inbox_settings>inbox.md

 - **Blocked Words** override all other filters, including whitelisted usernames.
 - **Required Words** and **Whitelisted Usernames** work together:
   - If both filters are used, a post must meet **both** conditions to appear.
-- Only adding a keyword triggers a new pull of posts; changes to filters alone do not refresh existing content.
+- Changes to filters (whether adding or deleting words) refresh existing content.

 ---